ArbelHaiman/head-pose-estimator/README.md

 After creating the database, i used 2 CNNs(same architecture) for predicting the labels - ine for rotation vector and one for translation vector.

 I also added visualizing tools, which draw the 3 axis on the image, in the directions of the rotation vector.
+I used an a laptop with intel i7 9th generation and an NVIDIA RTX 2060 GPU for the learning process, which took about 20 hours total.